bitdefender/river/README.md

-The instalation process is for Ubuntu 16.04.5 LTS xenial version
+- The instalation process is for Ubuntu 16.04.5 LTS xenial version
+- Also, note that the process is described for all of our tools not just RIVER.

 1. Install prerequisits: